Equivariant operational Chow rings of T-linear schemes: Definitions and basic properties

-is an isomorphism.
+\begin{proof} In view of Theorem \ref{es.thm} (iii), the given hypothesis on $X$ imply that $cl_X$ is an isomorphism, and that $X$ has no integral cohomology in odd degrees.
+Then the spectral sequence associated to the fibration $X\times_{T}ET\to BT$ collapses, where $ET\to BT$ is the universal $T$-bundle.
+So the $S$-module $H^*_T(X,\Z)$ is free, and the map $H^*_T(X,\Z)/\Delta H^*_T(X,\Z)\to H^*(X,\Z)$ is an isomorphism.
 These results, together with the graded Nakayama Lemma, yield surjectivity of the equivariant cycle map $cl^T_X:A^*_T(X)\to H^*_T(X,\Z)$.
 To show injectivity, we proceed as follows.
 First, choose a basis $z_1,..,z_n$ of $H^*(X,\Z)$.
 Now identify that basis with a basis of $A^*(X)$ (via $cl_X$) and lift it to a generating system of the $S$-module $A^*_T(X)$.
 Then this generating system is a basis, since its image under the equivariant cycle map is a basis of $H^*_T(X,\Z)$.

-Finally, the second assertion of the proposition follows easily from the first one, for in cases (i) and (ii) the class of the diagonal is known to be in the image of the K\"{u}nneth map (Section 2.3). \end{proof}